pengzhao-life/CarND-Advanced-Lane-Lines/writeup.md

 * Apply preprocessing to get a better quality image
 * Improve the thresholding method for a better binary image.
 This will make poly fitting more accurate
 * Modify the current fitting method (i.e. the search around method), check the fitting result, if not good (how to measure this?), don't use the fitting parameter from previous and do a clean search like the single image does.

-I live in Boston.
-The lane may not be visible in the winter, since the lane may be covered by snow or ice.
-As a human, I guess where the lane is by the width of the road and other cars position.
-I wonder how algorithms do that.